steffitan23/cubstart-website/static/media/spec.edfa7a4efc76b247749b.md

 <br>

 ## Part 2: Final Project Development + Presentation
-<b>Deadline:</b> <mark>December 5th, 3-5pm in the Wozniak Lounge</mark>, 40 points
+<b>Deadline:</b> Demo Day (exact date is TBD, but sometime during dead week), 40 points

 On Demo Day, you will present your project to the class!
-You'll be given **2 minutes to present your project + 1 minute for Q&A.** Walk us through a demo of your project, talk about how you created it, what technologies you used, what roadblocks you came across and how you solved them, what you could improve upon with more time, other functionalities that would be cool to implement, etc. We may give out prizes :)
+Students will be split into cohorts and you will get the chance to see and rank other's projects for prizes!
+Prepare a **2 minute presentation + demo.** Walk us through a demo of your project, talk about how you created it, what technologies you used, what roadblocks you came across and how you solved them, what you could improve upon with more time, other functionalities that would be cool to implement, etc.

-We will set up a Gradescope assignment to submit your project code.
 <br></br>
 ## Grading Rubric
 | Points | Category                         | Description                                                                                                                                                  |